grsouth/startup/README.md

 I added placeholders for the elements that will require additional work from future elements.
 For example, the notbook exists but doesn't do anything without a database and web socket.

 I added a mostly fake login system, as well as a place to show the username on the main dashboard page and get back to the login if neccesary.

+## CSS Deliverable

+I fleshed out my desired structure of the dashboard and made it kind of pretty.
+The elements of the dashboard are now organized into a nice responsive flex grid.
+The HTML was updated to give class attributes to all of the major elements.
+I was able to experiement with fonts and colors, including using google fonts.
+The dashboard elements now look like "tiles" in a grid, instead of a pure html list.